 Printing Screen Preparation

 Screen printing is a printing technique that uses a woven mesh to support an ink-blocking stencil to receive a desired image.
+The intricate process of screen printing can be vividly captured and shared through the use of image to video technology, allowing viewers to gain a deeper appreciation for the craftsmanship and artistry involved.
 Screen printing is an old age process and involves creating a screen and uses it as a stencil to apply layers of ink on the printing surface.
 A different screen is needed for each color that is used in the design, one at a time, combined to achieve the final look.
 For this, various types of printing screens are need.
 Here the printing screen preparation flow chart is given below.

 Process Sequence of Printing Screen Preparation